 You’ve started your business and put blood, sweat and tears into creating a website that will promote your brand and generate leads and sales.
-Now it’s open for action and….well, it’s not quite the lead-generating machine you had hoped it would be.
+Now it’s open for action and….well, it’s not quite the lead-generating machine you had hoped it would be for your small business.
+“If you build it, they will come” isn’t working out, so if you’re looking for some tips on how to increase website traffic, keep reading.

 The truth is, it can take a long time for your website to start ranking well on Google.
-And unless you have big bucks to advertise your new website address, it can take a while to build up a decent audience.
+And unless you have big bucks to advertise your new website address, do some major SEO work or do online advertising, it can take months (or even years) to build up a decent online audience.
 Getting your business onto page 1 of the search engine results can be a real challenge, particularly if you’re competing against big brands, companies with larger marketing budgets than yours, or in a highly competitive sector.

 But getting on to page 1, and in particular, the Top 3 results can be game-changing for any business as it’s estimated these top-ranking results get 75% of all clicks!
 Now imagine, nailing top spot for more than one term, two, three, or even ten.
 This has the power to increase website traffic substantially.